Followers of Christ: History

-The Followers of Christ church was founded in Chanute, Kansas, by General Marion Reece (b.
-1844 - d.
-1914) (sometimes spelled Riess), rooted in the Holiness Pentecostal traditions.
+The Followers of Christ church was founded in Chanute, Kansas, by General Marion Reece (1844-1914; sometimes spelled Riess), rooted in the Holiness Pentecostal traditions.
 The church moved to Ringwood, Oklahoma, in the 1890s, where leadership passed to Elder John Marshall Morris, who was the father of Marion Morris.
-Marion Morris led the Ringwood, Oklahoma, branch of the church until his death in 1988.
+The Ringwood church would split in 1940 after ministers George Oakley and George Long didn’t agree about fornication and alcoholism, along with a controversy about the Long family.
+Marion Morris led the Ringwood, Oklahoma, branch of the church until his death in 1988, and was followed by Jack Watkins, Jim Wallace, Gary Wallace, and Ted Nakvinda.

 During the 1920s, Charlie Smith (the founder's brother-in-law) and George White began missions in Red Bluff, California, and Chico, California.
 George White's nephews Walter White and LaVerne “Vern” Baldwin became ministers in the church.
-Walter moved to Oregon City, Oregon from Boise, Idaho in the 1940s, after a dispute with Baldwin, possibly about adultery, women cutting their hair, and fornication.
-Baldwin later became the main minister of the Boise branch, and would be followed by his son, Don.
+Walter split his congregation in Oregon City, Oregon from Idaho in the 1940s, after a dispute with Baldwin, possibly about adultery, women cutting their hair, and fornication.
+Baldwin later became the main minister of the Boise branch, and would be followed by his son, Don, and mutual cousin Delbert Cunningham.
 White and his congregation built a house of worship on Molalla Avenue in Oregon City, then a largely rural timber and farming community, now a suburb of Portland.
 He was a fiery speaker and maintained tight control over his congregation, and would often shout “I am Jesus of Nazareth!
 Be faithful, be faithful!” from the pulpit.
 When he was alive, White allowed new members into his congregation, and former members said White was treated like a Messiah of sorts, as he claimed to have been called by God to preach at the age of 22.
 White died in 1969, and the church has functioned without a minister since that time.
-The last two elders associated with White, Riley Keith I and Glenford Lee, had died in the 1980s, and the now-leaderless Oregon community became more isolated and inward-focused, and ceased recruitment of new members.
+The last two elders associated with White, Riley Keith and Glenford Lee, had died in the 1980s, and the now-leaderless Oregon community became more isolated and inward-focused, and ceased recruitment of new members.
 Church services consist of singing seven to ten hymns every Thursday night and Sunday morning, with one of the five elected board members announcing who needs prayers at the beginning of every meeting, without any spiritual teaching or Bible readings.